Domain wall (magnetism): Néel wall

 A Néel wall is a narrow transition region between magnetic domains, named after the French physicist Louis Néel.
 In the Néel wall, the magnetization smoothly rotates from the direction of magnetization within the first domain to the direction of magnetization within the second.
-In contrast to Bloch walls, the magnetization rotates about a line that is orthogonal to the normal of the domain wall (in other words, it rotates such that it points out of the domain wall plane in a 3D system).
-It consists of a core with fast varying rotation (where the magnetization points nearly orthogonal to the two domains) and two tails where the rotation logarithmically decays.
-Néel walls are the common magnetic domain wall type in very thin films where the exchange length is very large compared to the thickness.
-Néel walls would spread across the whole volume if not for magnetic anisotropy.
+In contrast to Bloch walls, the magnetization rotates about a line that is orthogonal to the normal of the domain wall.
+In other words, it rotates such that it points out of the domain wall plane in a 3D system.
+It consists of a core with fast varying rotation, where the magnetization points are nearly orthogonal to the two domains, and two tails where the rotation logarithmically decays.
+Néel walls are the common magnetic domain wall type in very thin films, where the exchange length is very large compared to the thickness.
+Without magnetic anisotropy Néel walls would spread across the whole volume.

+Domain lines

+A Néel line refers to a topological defect found between two parallel Bloch walls where the magnetization rotates as in a Néel wall but along a line segment orthogonal two the walls.
+These defects are stable and can only be eliminated by saturating the magnetization.
+Similarly, between two Néel walls of different chirality, a strip of Bloch wall can be created, called a Bloch line.
+The terms Néel and Bloch lines are sometimes used interchangeably.